nhoffmann/life/README.md

 * [x] ~~**Add web interface for loading RLE files.** RLE file support is present, but currently not offered in the web interface.~~
 * [x] ~~**Infinite board.** Currently the board wraps around at the edges.~~
 * [x] ~~**Add ability to change board configuration in real time.** Cell size, center of the board, line width etc. should all be configurable.~~
+* [ ] **Javascript native renderer** Currently the game state gets rendered via draw2d in go.
+The resulting image is then rendered in a canvas in the browser.
+While this keeps the rendering implementation in Go code, it is not efficient at all.
 * [ ] **3D Life.** A three dimensional version of Life :)

+## Development

+Clone the repo and get the dependencies.

+In order to compile the application run:

+    $ GOOS=js GOARCH=wasm go build -o ./public/main.wasm ./main.go

+The public folder contains a [caddy](https://caddyserver.com/) configuration so you can run the webserver like so:

+    $ cd public && caddy